burshlatt/CPP_PostgreSQL_TCP_proxy_server/README.md

 ## Database preparation

-Create a new database "sbtest" and new user "sbtest":
+Log into psql as the user "postgres":
 ```bash
 psql -h 127.0.0.1 -U postgres
 ```
-After connecting to psql:
+Create a new database "sbtest" and new user "sbtest":
 ```bash
 CREATE USER sbtest WITH PASSWORD '12345';
 CREATE DATABASE sbtest;